SpartanJ/ecode/README.md

 The formatter plugin works exactly like the linter plugin, but it will execute tools that auto-format code.
 *ecode* provides support for several languages by default with can be extended easily by expanding the `formatters.json` configuration. `formatters.json` default configuration can be obtained from [here](https://raw.githubusercontent.com/SpartanJ/eepp/develop/bin/assets/formatters/formatters.json).
+It also supports some formatters natively, this means that the formatter comes with ecode without requiring any external dependency.
 To configure new linters you can create a new `formatters.json` file in the default configuration path of *ecode*.

 #### `formatters.json` format